system76/docs/content/install-julia.md

 ## Launching Julia

-Press the Super key to bring up the Launcher, then type “julia” and hit enter.
+Press the <kbd>Super</kbd> key to bring up the Launcher, then type “julia” and hit enter.

 ![Launching Julia in Pop!_OS](/images/install-julia/launch-julia.png)